fabiangeisler/pyshotgrid/README.md

 ## Usage

 There are two important classes to understand in pyshotgrid:
-  - `SGSite` - this represents your ShotGrid site and is usually Your entry point for coding with pyshotgrid.
+  - `SGSite` - represents your ShotGrid site and is usually your entry point for coding with `pyshotgrid`.
-  - `SGEntity` - this represents a single entity in Shotgrid.
+  - `SGEntity` - represents a single entity in Shotgrid.
-    It provides a lot of convenience methods to update or query information About it from ShotGrid.
-There are further subclasses of it that Add even more functionality, but this is the common base to them all.
+    It provides a lot of convenience methods to update or query information about it from ShotGrid.
+There are further subclasses that add even more functionality.

-Here is a quick example of both of them in action. list the "Cut In" of all shots from all projects:
+Here is a quick example of both of them in action. list the "code" (aka. "name") of all shots from all projects:

 ```python
 import pyshotgrid as pysg